Brinje

-Brinje is a municipality in Lika-Senj County, Croatia, located about 35 miles from Gospić.
+Brinje is a settlement and a municipality in Lika-Senj County, Croatia.
+It is located about 20 km east of Senj and 60 km north of Gospić.

+Geography

 The town is formed around a castle called Sokolac, which contains one of the most well preserved Gothic chapels in Croatia, St. Marys, which dates back to the 14th century.
 The Sokolac Castle in the town is named after the Croatian word for falcon (sokol), which appears on the town's coat of arms.

+Climate

+Since records began in 1997, the highest temperature recorded at the local weather station was 38.0 C, on 3 August 2017.
+The coldest temperature was -27.5 C, on 13 January 2003.

 History

 Brinje's history dates back to medieval times, while the town was held by the noble Frankopan and Gorjanski families.
 Brinje was important medieval fortified city held by Frenkopan family.

+In 1507, the monk Bartol of Brinje left a graffito on the wall of the Sv.
+Antona church in Bale.

+In the 16th century, Brinje became a part of the Austrian Military Frontier Known commanders of Brinje in that period include: